Dhyanesh-Panchal/OS_revision_and_linux_commands/Commands/Process/top_htop.md

 - **TIME+**: Total CPU time consumed by the process
 - **COMMAND**: Command or name of the process

+- Use `-d` to change update frequency, default-3 sec.

 ## htop Command
 ![htop](../../Images/htop.png)